-"A Christmas Carol is an integral part of our season each year, and we are so fortunate to be able to perform it in the beautiful Pabst Theater.
+"A Christmas Carol is an integral part of our season each year and we are so fortunate to be able to perform it in the beautiful Pabst Theater.
 It warms my heart to see so many families attend this iconic holiday production, and to hear their stories of what it has meant to them over the years.
 It really has become Wisconsin's favorite holiday tradition."

--Mark Clements, Artistic Director
+- Mark Clements, Artistic Director

-TABLE OF CONTENTS
+TABLE OF CONTENTS:

 Page 3 The Life and Work of

 Charles Dickens

 Page 4 Synopsis

 Page 6 Social Issues in

 Victorian England

 Page 7 Themes

 Page 8 Winter Holidays

-Around The World
+Around the World

-Page 9 The Enduring Legacy
+Page 9 The Enduring Legacy of

-Of A Christmas Carol
+A Christmas Carol

-Page 10 Making the Rep Production
+Page 10 Inside The Rep's New Production

 Page 11 The Pabst

+Page 12-13 Featured Artists

-Page 12 Visiting The Rep
+Page 14 Visiting The Rep